 - Unheated Rooms.
 The walls, ceilings, and floors between living space and unheated areas should be insulated.

 - Shower/Tub Enclosures.
 Insulation should be installed between tub enclosures and outside walls.

 - Exposed Facings.
 Unfaced or special faced insulation products, such as FSK-25 insulation, are acceptable for exposed applications.
-In an exposed application, it is not acceptable to place a flame spread rated facing, such as foil cap sheet, over a non-rated facing, such as kraft paper or standard foil.
+It is not acceptable to place a flame spread rated facing in an exposed application, such as a foil cap sheet, over a non-rated facing, such as kraft paper or standard foil.

-“25 Checkpoints for Inspecting Insulation Jobs” is intended to provide useful guidance on how to improve the quality of the installation of insulation products.
+“25 Checkpoints for Inspecting Insulation Jobs” is intended to provide useful guidance on improving the quality of the installation of insulation products.
 Use of this guide does not ensure or guarantee compliance with building codes, acceptance by building inspectors, or compliance with any other type of governmental or building requirements.
-Use of these guidelines does not guarantee you any specific level of energy savings or dollar savings.
-Use of this guidance does not guarantee that mistakes have not been made in the installation process.
+The use of these guidelines does not guarantee you any specific level of energy savings or dollar savings.
+The use of this guidance does not guarantee that mistakes have not been made in the installation process.
 NAIMA encourages consultation with individual manufacturer’s guidance on proper installation of their specific products.